Tuesday, 19 November 2013

 Added to this, it seems that sometimes a reluctance to teach an Anglican ecclesiological position is born out of a fear that it will undermine the development of lay ministry that is so valuable to the Church on so many levels.
 This is unfounded, however, since on the contrary, a clear and healthy understanding of ordained ministry, church order and Anglican ecclesiology is so routed in the collaborative and empowerment of the Church body, that it serves to give lay ministry its basis, support and focus.

 In the everyday, I encounter people of very differing traditions and backgrounds.
 All have very different understandings of the Church and the Ministry.
 In many ways this is a healthy thing for a broad Anglican understanding of the Church.
-Conversely, whilst a periphery voice expressing the kind of theology that refutes the very structures on which the Church of England is built may well be helpful in keeping the Church in check, it cannot be a wholesome thing if that theology begins being prominently championed from within and is embodied through certain central departmental approaches and training.
+Conversely, whilst a periphery voice expressing the kind of theology that refutes the very structures on which the Anglican Church is built may well be helpful in keeping the Church in check, it cannot be a wholesome thing if that theology begins being prominently championed from within and is embodied through certain central departmental approaches and training.

 It is no surprise, then, that so many dedicated Church of England laypersons appear to share in this confused view of church orders, when the ordained minsters who are called to serve and nurture them in the faith and traditions of the Church of England are themselves encouraged in a theology that appears in so many ways contrary to it.
 In the Ordinal, those about to receive the sacrament of Holy Orders within the Church of England are required to declare that they will ‘faithfully minister the doctrine and sacraments of Christ as the Church of England has received them, so that the people committed to (their) charge may be defended against error and flourish in the faith’.
 Then they later agree that they will ‘accept and minister the discipline of this Church, and respect authority duly exercised within it’.
 It is worrying when these promises often appear so very contrary to some of the theological and ecclesiological understandings one encounters from within.
 Is it any wonder then that clergy numbers in the Church of England look set to further diminish over the next few years as retirements far out way new vocations?
 Patterson is right to voice concern over the chronic lack of funding towards vocations and training that is clearly one contributory element to this.
 But is it any wonder that many people who feel a calling to serve Christ do not pursue the route to ordination further when many of those already exercising that ministry exhibit such a lack of confidence and understanding of its place, purpose and grounding within the tradition and ‘doctrine of Christ as the Church of England has received it’?